robwatsongtr/music-pdf-to-speech/README.md

 need to unarchive the binary in order to run the shell script command.

 Optical Music Recognition is necessarily imprecise, you need a clean, aligned, well spaced score.
-I have included examples that seem to work out of the box, but often there will be errors.
+There are examples that seem to work out of the box, but often there will be errors.
 Erros can be fixed in the Audiveris GUI or in a program like MuseScore.
-Sometimes Audiveris will produce a multi file xml output, currently my code does not concatenate these so the pipeline will stop after Audiveris.
+Sometimes Audiveris will produce a multi file xml output, currently the code does not concatenate these so the pipeline will stop after Audiveris.

 Currently my parsing algorithm can only handle one-part non-contrapuntal (single voice) scores.
-I will work on this over time, As my initial impetus for this project was to help a classical guitar student who is in the process of losing his sight, and classical guitar music is generally contrapuntal.
+This will work on this over time, As the initial impetus for this project was to help a classical guitar student who is in the process of losing his sight, and classical guitar music is generally contrapuntal.

 Text-to-speech libraries have a harder time dealing with speaking single letters like "C";
 screen readers do this better.
-My work-around is to spell spoken letters phonetically.
+The work-around is to spell spoken letters phonetically.

 ---